 Wear Plenty Of Layers

 Of course, you won't want so many layers that your swing feels restricted, but an extra thermal top and a waterproof jacket would be a good start.
-Maybe even a snood??...
+Maybe a snood?
+Perhaps even 2020's most talked about apparel choice - the humble golf hoodie?...

 Have Realistic Expectations